pascal-brand38/pascal-brand38/web/wordpress.md

   * open chrome, and type  localhost  to check what is installed
 * Create a database
   * http://localhost/phpmyadmin/  username=root  password=
-  * Create a new database called wordpress, with latin1_bin
+  * Create a new database called wordpress
 * Install wordpress from https://fr.wordpress.org/
   * Get wordpress
   * unzip all files in c:\wamp\www\wordpress